H1M4W4R1/SimpleUI/README.md

   - `UIGenericCanvas`: General-purpose root for regular UI.
   - `UIWindowCanvas`: Root for windows; typically one per UI layer.
   - `UIPopupCanvas`: Root dedicated to popups.
-- `UIPanelBase` / `UIPanelBaseWithContext<T>`: Panel containers for grouping UI with or without context.
+- `UIPanelBase` / `UIPanelBaseWithContext<T>`: Panel containers for grouping UI with or without context, should be used only in very complex windows to reduce lag spikes when part of UI is being updated.
 - `UIWindowBase`: Base window with show/hide lifecycle; integrates with animations and features.
 - `UIPopupBase`: Specialized window base for popups.